 Following professional guidelines, the audit Responsible Individual rotates after five years.
-The current Responsible Individual is in the first year of his appointment.
-PKF Littlejohn LLP was appointed auditor in 2020 and the Board recommends its continuing appointment.
+The current Responsible Individual is in the second year of his appointment.
+PKF Littlejohn LLP was appointed auditor in 2020 for the 2019 financial statements and the Board recommends its continuing appointment.
 PKF Littlejohn LLP's performance will continue to be reviewed annually, taking into account all relevant guidance and best practice.